esgf2-us/metagrid/docs/docs/contributors/frontend_development.md

 └── yarn.lock
 ```

-- `.envs/` - stores environment variables for each microservice found in the docker-compose files.
+- `Dockerfile` - The Dockerfile used by docker compose for the frontend
-- `docker/` - stores files used by each microservice found in the docker-compose files, including DockerFiles, start scripts, etc, separated by environment and service
 - `public/` - stores static files used before app is compiled [https://create-react-app.dev/docs/using-the-public-folder/#when-to-use-the-public-folder](https://create-react-app.dev/docs/using-the-public-folder/#when-to-use-the-public-folder)
 - `src/` - where dynamic files reside, the **bulk of your work is done here**
   - `api/` - contains API related files